Skip to main content

 cargo build

-# Build (release — slower compile, fastest binary — use for production)
+# Build (release — slower compile, fastest binary — production-equivalent)

 cargo build --release